jeff1evesque/raspberry-pi/README.md

 **RAM**         | 256 MB        | 512 MB        | 512 MB         |
 **USB Ports**   | Single USB    | Dual USB      | Quad USB       |

 Numerous *linux-based* operating systems can be run on the Raspberry Pi.
-The Rasbian generally is generally preferred, since it is tailored specific to the Pi.
+The Rasbian is generally preferred, since it is tailored specific to the Pi.
 Other operating systems such as Rice, Plan 9, and Arch is just as savy.
-And, though not recommended, linux distributions such as Ubuntu will work.
-Though, the requirements of such operating systems tend to require more resources than the Pi has to offer (so grab an older distro).
+Though, not recommended, linux distributions such as Ubuntu will work.
+Keep in mind, the requirements of such operating systems tend to require more resources than the Pi has to offer (so grab an older distro).

 ###Overview